UniFormal/uniformal.github.io/doc/community/index.md

   -  [mmt-users@kwarc.info](http://lists.informatik.uni-erlangen.de/mailman/listinfo/mmt-users)

      Communication between developers and users as well as among users.
 Announcements about MMT (e.g., new releases) as well as any general requests or inquiries.
-Typically low traffic.

   - [mmt-dev@kwarc.info](http://lists.informatik.uni-erlangen.de/mailman/listinfo/mmt-dev)

      Communication between developments.
-More traffic and more technical.
+More technical.

 ## How to contribute code/feature requests/report bugs